-NHS England explain shared decision making on their website:
+NHS England explains shared decision-making on their website as follows:

 “Shared Decision Making is a process in which patients, when they reach a decision crossroads in their health care, can review all the treatment options available to them and participate actively with their healthcare professional in making that decision.”